betterscientificsoftware/bssw.io/CuratedContent/OSSSustainabilityResources.md

 Website | [DOE](https://energy.gov/)
 Focus | Funding science

-[DOE](https://energy.gov/) and other agencies work with the U.S.
-  [SBIR Program](https://www.sbir.gov/) to help small businesses conduct R&D. The website provides information to starting companies on how to apply for SBIR funding, which is a potential way to productize and sustain an open source project started on research funds.
+*[DOE](https://energy.gov/)* and other agencies work with the U.S [SBIR Program](https://www.sbir.gov/) to help small businesses conduct R&D. The website provides information to starting companies on how to apply for SBIR funding, which is a potential way to productize and sustain an open source project started on research funds.
 See the [ASCR SBIR page](https://science.energy.gov/sbir/) to get started.

 Resource information | Details
 :--- | :---